top of page

 Figuring all this out can be time-consuming, so this guide aims to provide you with an efficient overview of where to stay in Kyoto, how many days to plan for, and what to expect for each season.

-Each of these locations offer something unique.
+All of these locations offer something unique.
 They all have their own atmosphere and noteworthy highlights.
+Here's a simplified summary:

 Downtown is best for convenience.